selimslab/selimslab.github.io/_NOTES/stem/programming/programming-languages/python/python.md

 title: Python

 ---

-A pragmatic language, values your time over the machine's time and it makes sense for many kind of problems
+A pragmatic language, values your time over the machine's time

+Makes sense for many kinds of problems

-Its a tool just like other tools but a tool I enjoy to use
+It's a tool I enjoy to use

 It gets out of your way and enables you to express yourself comfortably